Pat the pork shoulder dry with paper towels, then sprinkle with a liberal amount of salt and pepper on all sides, including the skin side.

 Preheat the oven to 350 degrees Fahrenheit.
 Let the pork shoulder sit at room temperature while the oven preheats.

 Remove from the oven, and let the pork rest for 30 minutes.
 Remove the crispy skin and set aside.
-Then, use two large forks or your fingers to pull the pork apart into pieces and then shred into bite-sized pieces.
-Chop the crispy skin into small pieces and toss into the shredded meat as well.
+Then, use two large forks to pull the pork apart into pieces.
+If you want to serve the pork in chunks, perhaps with barbecue sauce or a citrus sauce, leave the pork in larger pieces.
+If you want to serve it as carnitas, in tacos or burritos, shred it into smaller pieces.
+Finally, rip or chop the crispy skin into small pieces and toss into the shredded meat.
+Enjoy!